 Fall, Spring, Summer, Academic Year

-2.5 GPA and in good academic standing
+2.5 GPA, good academic and disciplinary standing

 The program is administered by the University Studies Abroad Consortium (USAC), of which the University of Iowa is a member.
+University of Iowa students earn resident credit for this program.

-For updated course offerings and descriptions visit USAC's program webpage.
+For updated course offerings and descriptions, visit USAC's program webpage.

 The following English-taught courses have been approved for Engineering majors: